-Continue straight from the East side of the green into the Becker campus on the road to the left the Swan Library.
+Continue straight from the Eastside of the green into the Becker campus, past the Swan Library.

-960 Main Street.
-This 1840 house was built by the first Unitarian minister in Leicester, the Reverend Samuel May and remained in the family for 126 years.
+May Hall (960 Main Street) This 1840 house was built by the first Unitarian minister in Leicester, the Reverend Samuel May and remained in the family for 126 years.

 When asked by church leaders in 1846 to ease off on his impassioned discourses on the subject of abolishing slavery, May instead asked to be dismissed after a 12-year pastorate.
 Although he left his pulpit, he did not permanently leave town.
-Today, the May house is a residence hall of Becker College.
+Today the May house is owned by Becker College.